rr-learning/transferable_dynamics_dataset/README.md

 ### Dataset structure and naming convention.

-The released files of the open-loop dataset are named according to the following convention:
+The released files of the closed-loop dataset are named according to the following convention:
 * `Sines_full.npz`
 * `Sines_training.npz`
 * `Sines_validation.npz`